Adding EasyDNS as a Secondary DNS Server

 DNSimple configuration is successful

-From the DNS settings tab, you’ll tell EasyDNS the primary name server.
+From the DNS Settings tab, you’ll tell EasyDNS the primary name server.
 In this case, it’s DNSimple.
 Click on primary NS.

 DNSimple configuration is successful

-At the time of writing, EasyDNS only accepts IPv4 for Secondary DNS
+At the time of writing, EasyDNS only accepts IPv4 for secondary DNS

 DNSimple configuration is successful